mtkresearch/function-calling-leaderboard-for-zhtw/README.md

 For available options for `MODEL_NAME`, `TEST_CATEGORY` and `LANGUAGE`, please refer to the the `model_handler/handler_map.py` file for a list of supported models, [Available Languages](#available-languages) section below and [Available Test Category](#available-test-category) section below.

-If no `MODEL_NAME` is provided, the model `gorilla-openfunctions-v2` will be used by default.
+If no `MODEL_NAME` is provided, the model `gpt-3.5-turbo-0125-FC` will be used by default.
 If no `TEST_CATEGORY` is provided, all test categories will be run by default.
-If no `LANGUAGE` is provided, `en` will be used by default.
+If no `LANGUAGE` is provided, `zhtw` will be used by default.

 ### Available Languages
 The following languages are currently supported for the benchmark: